 Honorary Consultant Hepatologist

-DEJJ has received speaker honoraria from Falk, grant funding from Intercept and Pfizer, and has undertaken consultancy work for Falk, GSK, Intercept, and Novartis.
-DEJJ is an author of a number of articles referenced in this monograph.
+DEJJ has received speaker honoraria from Falk, Intercept, and Abbott, grant funding from Intercept and Pfizer, and has undertaken consultancy work for Falk, GSK, Intercept, and Novartis.
+DEJJ is an author of a number of articles referenced in this topic.

 Queen Elizabeth Hospital